Bradford Factor

 although these should always be used as a guide for managers, not something to follow strictly – reasonable adjustments should be made for staff classified as disabled, and in other cases managers should still exercise their discretion on the absences, considering notes from Return to Work Interviews & other available information, before deciding whether to take formal action.

 The Bradford Factor is a useful guide, but should not be relied upon by itself to manage short-term absences.
-There could be instances where action is appropriate a lot sooner than the Bradford Factor suggests – three occasions off on a Monday/Friday for example would only score 27, but the pattern of absences may warrant earlier management intervention.
+There could be instances where action is appropriate a lot sooner than the Bradford Factor suggests: three occasions off on a Monday/Friday for example would only score 27, but the pattern of absences may warrant earlier management intervention.
+In these instances, you should be commencing action as soon as a pattern begins to emerge, and if your enquiries justify a concern, action should not wait until any trigger points are reached.

 To find out how we can help you manage absences in your workplace, saving you time and money, call 020 3397 2979.